HeliosProfiles/DCS-C-130J-Profile-by-MadKreator37/README.md

 The latest version of this profile can be found [here](https://github.com/HeliosProfiles/DCS-C-130J-Profile-by-MadKreator37/releases/latest)

-This is a profile for Helios Virtual Cockpit software, for use with DCS World This profile utilises an updated set of JSON interfaces which have been contributed to was written into the Helios Virtual Cockpit project.
+This is a profile for Helios Virtual Cockpit software, for use with DCS World.
+This profile utilises an updated set of JSON interfaces which have been contributed to and written into the Helios Virtual Cockpit project.
 This can be downloaded from [Helios latest release](https://github.com/HeliosVirtualCockpit/Helios/releases/latest)

 **Remember to always make a back up of files before making changes**